university-of-waikato-library/usb/DetectUSB/readme.md

 ## Database

-Import the provided schema in "USB_Device_20170606.sql" on a MySQL/MariaDB server.
+Import the provided schema in `USB_Device.sql` on a MySQL/MariaDB server.

 You will need to create an account with `select` and `insert` privileges for the web API script.